 “It’s a package that few, if any, of its rivals in its sector can beat.”

 If you have a small shop, it makes sense to have a small van.
-Even larger stores that receive deliveries from suppliers can still make use of a small van to respond quickly to demands or sudden out of stocks.
+Even larger stores that receive deliveries from suppliers can still make use of a small van to respond quickly to demands or sudden out

 “Small vans are designed to be light and completely at home in towns and cities.
 They are easy to drive and manoeuvre and very fuel efficient.
 Currently there are just two competitors in this sector; The Fiat Fiorino and Ford Transet Courier,” says Neil.